-China has once again excelled in international education rankings, with its teenagers making the world’s top 10 for maths and science.
+China excels in international education rankings, with its teenagers topping the tables in reading, mathematics and science.

-The influential Pisa rankings, run by the OECD, are based on tests taken by over half a million 15-year-old students in 72 countries.
+The influential Pisa rankings, run by the OECD, are based on tests taken by over half a million 15-year-old students in over 70 countries.

-Given China is still a developing country, why are its students outperforming their Western counterparts?
+So, why are Chinese high school students outperforming their Western counterparts?

 Here are some reasons that might explain this phenomenon.

 China's infamous college entrance examination is known as the Gaokao.

 It’s the final exam that senior Chinese high school students sit over a couple of days.